 Since we open and close our jaw extremely often every day, this strain becomes chronic and inflammation builds up.
 There are three major nerves running through this area and when the inflammation puts pressure on them, we feel pain in the face, head, neck, and/or shoulder.

-Fortunately, there are solutions to TMJ / TMD, both prevention and treatment of existing problems and these solutions are available at Nature’s Design Dental.
-For more information on TMJ/TMD Treatments, please visit our Neuromuscular Dentistry site.
+Fortunately, there are solutions to TMJ / TMD, both prevention and treatment of existing problems and these solutions are available at our office.